alexwlchan/alexwlchan.net/src/_drafts/github-actions-audit.md

 </dl>

 This step-by-step approach is how I build Unix text pipelines: I can write a step at a time, and gradually refine and tweak the output until I get the result I want.
-There are lots of ways to do it, and because this is a script I'll use once and then discard, I don't have to worry too much about doing it the "correct" way -- as long as it gets the right result, that's good enough.
+There are lots of ways to do it, and because this is a script I'll use once and then discard, I don't have to worry too much about doing it in the "purest" way -- as long as it gets the right result, that's good enough.

+If you use GitHub Actions, you might want to use this script to check your own actions, and see what you're using.
+But more than that, I recommend becoming familiar with the Unix text processing tools and pipelines -- even in the age of AI, they're still a powerful and flexible way to cobble together one-off scripts for processing data.